AIxCyberChallenge/archive/data/duckdb/index.md

     <div class="container">
         <div class="sherpa-content" >
             <h2 class="mb-2">Data Explorer</h2>
             <p class="mb-2">Explore, interact with and reason over the a small subset of the competition results and telemetry using DuckDB-Wasm.
-For details on interacting with the full datasets, check out the <a href="/data/getting_started/">getting started page</a></p>
+For details on interacting with the full dataset, check out the <a href="/data/getting_started/">getting started page</a></p>
         </div>

         <div class="main-content">